-Find a location of a Salvation Army food bank that may be near you below.
-The charity operates in almost every major county, city, and town across the nation.
-In general, the Salvation Army will try to provide assistance to anyone in need, but their programs do rely on both donations and volunteers.
+Find a location of a Salvation Army food shelf, distribution center or pantry that is near you below.
+The charity operates in almost every major county, city, and town across the nation with the centers open hours per day.
+In general, the Salvation Army will giveaway free food to anyone in need, but their programs do rely on both donations and volunteers.

-Many of the free, emergency food pantries are client choice, meaning the client “shops” for the exact grocery items they want for their household and they are not just handed a box of supplies.
+Many of the free, Salvation Army emergency food pantries are client choice, meaning the family or person in need “shops” for the exact grocery items they want for their household and they are not just handed a box of supplies.
 If a food bank can’t provide the help that is needed to the client, then referrals may be given to other pantries near you.

 The pantries may have many items for families or individuals.
 It can include, but is not limited to, spaghetti sauce, Pork and Beans, Peanut butter & Jelly, chili beans, Cereals, Laundry detergent, tomatoes, tuna, rice dishes, Canned vegetables, pasta, Toiletries, paper towels, and much more.
 There may also be free, special holiday food boxes at Easter, Thanksgiving, as well as Christmas.
 When a resident, such as a senior citizen or disabled person can’t make it to the food bank, a Meals on Wheels service may be able to deliver what is needed.